ajpage74/terraform-foundations-azure/AZURE.md

 https://learn.hashicorp.com/tutorials/terraform/install-cli
 https://www.terraform.io/docs/language/state/workspaces.html

+**Summary**: In this lab you'll learn how terraform is installed and you'll create your first workspace.

+---
 ### What is Terraform?
 Terraform is an Infrastructure-as-Code (IaC) software tool created by HashiCorp and released in 2014.
 Terraform allows users to define and provision infrastructure using a declarative configuration language known as HashiCorp Configuration Language (HCL).
 Terraform manages infrastructure such as public and private cloud instances or VMs, network appliances, Software-as-a-Service (SaaS) and Platform-as-a-Service (PaaS) resources.